birtwistlelab/MuSIC-Fluorescent-Protein-Barcodes--Spectral_Unmixing/README.md

 pip install -r requirements.txt
 ```
 ## **Usage**
-All original files and the result files were available upon request due to size limitations.
+All result files were available upon request due to size limitations.

-To use the project, you can use the run_all.py file in the terminal using
+To use the project, you can use the run_all.py file in the terminal by executing the following command:

 ```
 python run_all.py